yuanweixin/tiger/README.md

 - [ ] 11 Register allocation
 - [ ] 12 Checkpoint

 Optimization is a very interesting topic.
-I probably would come back to actually implementing liveness analysis and global register allocation later, but atm feel more interested in figuring out the general code organization needed to make a relatively generic dataflow analysis framework.
-Also there are other distractions, so I might not come back to do the implementation for some time.
+I probably would come back to actually implementing liveness analysis and global register allocation later, but was sidetracked by impulsive need to figure out the general code organization needed, to create a relatively generic dataflow analysis framework.
+Alas there are not a single framework but multiple ones exist.

 [done][2 days 7/19, 7/20] trivial register allocation
 [done][1 days 7/19] link it with the runtime - yup full of errors